rizinorg/website/content/posts/auto-sync/index.md

 }
 ```

-Note that the C++ class above has the same structure for each target.
+Note, that the C++ class above has the same structure for each target.
 Hence, LLVM's code generation, can reason on them without the need to know specific target details.

 Now, what code is actually generated?
 This depends on what you need.
 TableGen has several backends.
 Each of them uses the RecordKeepers content to generate different files.
-For example, the RegisterInfo backend generates several tables with information about the targets registers.
+For example, the [RegisterInfo](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/RegisterInfoEmitter.cpp) backend generates several tables with information about target registers.
-As mentioned above, the RegisterInfo backend doesn't need to know details about a target's specific registers.
+As mentioned above, the RegisterInfo backend doesn't need to know details about targets specific registers.
-It just implements methods to generate let's say, an enum with all register names.
+It just implements methods to generate, an enumeration with all register names.
 Or it generates tables which map registers to their alias, or lookup tables which map bits to a register ID.

-Generating enums are nice, but more complex C++ code is of cause also generated.
+Generating enumerations is nice, but more complex C++ code is, of course, also generated.
-For us very relevant is the decoding logic, which decodes a byte sequence to a Machine Code instruction.
+For us very relevant is the decoding logic, which decodes a byte sequence into a Machine Code instruction.
 A Machine Code instruction (`MCInst`) is the class which represents a target's decoded instruction.
-It holds the ID of the instruction, its operands, some flags (`isBranch` etc.) and some more.
+It holds the ID of the instruction, its operands, some flags (`isBranch` etc.), and some more.

-The decoding procedures from bytes to `MCInst` is the same for each target (except x86, because historical reasons I guess).
+Decoding procedures from bytes to `MCInst` are the same for each target (except x86, because _historical reasons_ I guess).
 In the CodeGen layer we still know the encoding of each instruction of a target.
 The `DecoderEmitter` backend (which generates the decoder),
 builds a state machine over these encodings.
 The generated state machine simply checks certain bits and transitions into another states.